 While it is relatively easy to prove lost earnings, it is more challenging to demonstrate a loss of earning potential.
 Healthcare professionals may need to provide testimony to illustrate the extent of a victim’s injuries and how their ability to work will be affected in the future.
 Our team will work with you to examine all areas of your situation and help you build a case that enables you to achieve the compensation you deserve.

 Suffering an injury can be costly.
-If you are out of work due to an injury and are looking to recover damages, our team at Winkler Kurtz, LLP. is here to help.
-Our experienced personal injury attorneys will evaluate your case and help you take the necessary steps to yield your desired results.
+If you are out of work due to an injury and are looking to recover damages, our law firm at is here to help.
+Our experienced injury attorneys will evaluate your case and help you take the necessary steps to yield your desired results.
 Contact our office today to schedule a consultation.